-- 4 cups cooked elbow macaroni (white or whole wheat) cooked al dente is lightly salted water and cooled (about 16 ounces uncooked) (Gluten Free: Use GF pasta)
+- 4 cups cooked elbow macaroni (white or whole wheat) cooked al dente in lightly salted water and cooled ,about 16 ounces uncooked

 - 1 cup diced celery

 - 1/3 cup finely chopped onion

 - 1/2 cup Lindsay California Ripe Sliced Black Olives ,rinsed and drained

 - 3 tablespoons capers ,rinsed and drained